iamchrishodges/sql-project-employee/README.md

 # sql-project-employee

-The following projects demonstrates 3 queries against a relational database.
+The following project demonstrates 3 queries against a relational database.
 The requested queries can be found in SQL_Samples.sql and the accompanying files can be used to test the queries.

 ![alt text](https://github.com/iamchrishodges/sql-project-employee/blob/master/Project-Employee.png)